Finnish Lapphund

 Unique facts and fascinating details

-- The Finnish Lapphund is famous for its 'startle reflex,' a trait inherited from its reindeer-herding ancestors to avoid being kicked.
+- The Finnish Lapphund is known for its 'startle reflex,' a trait inherited from its reindeer-herding ancestors to avoid being kicked.

-- Despite their thick coats, they are surprisingly heat-tolerant, though they prefer cooler climates.
+- Despite their thick coats, they are surprisingly heat-tolerant if provided with adequate shade and water.

-- The breed was officially recognized by the FCI in 1975.
+- The breed was officially recognized by the FCI in 1975, though its history spans centuries.

 Frequently Asked Questions